 September 7, 1923 – California Oilfield discovered at Dominguez Hills

 The region was named for a Spanish soldier who in 1784 received a land grant for grazing cattle.
-“But family fortunes truly took off with discovery of oil in the 1920s, first in the Torrance area and then, most resoundingly, on Dominguez Hill itself,” noted California State University, Dominguez Hills, in 2007.
+“But family fortunes truly took off with discovery of oil in the 1920s, first in the Torrance area and then, most resoundingly, on Dominguez Hill itself,” explained a California State University historian in 2007.

 By 1933, Maj.
 Burnham’s exploration company and Union Oil had paid more than $10 million to stockholders.
 Learn more California history in First California Oil Wells and Discovering Los Angeles Oilfields.

 September 8, 1891- Patent issued for “Flexible Driving Shafts”

 The modern concept of horizontal drilling may have begun with two late-19th century patents by John Smalley Campbell of London.
 After receiving a British patent for his “useful improvements in flexible driving shafts or cables” in 1889, Campbell received a U.S. patent (no. 459,152) for his drilling method.

 While Campbell described the patent as ideal for dental procedures, “the patent also carefully covered use of his flexible shafts at much larger and heavier physical scales,” reported oil historian Stephen M. Testa in a 2015 article for Pacific Petroleum Geology.

 September 9, 1855 – Birthday of Discoverer of Spindletop Oilfield